OfficeGSX/Test_SP_AddIn/1033/GITHUB-mod_sp15_appscope/access-sharepoint-2013-data-from-add-ins-using-the-cross-domain-library.md

 # Access SharePoint 2013 data from add-ins using the cross-domain library
 Learn how to access data in a SharePoint website from your add-in by using the cross domain library in SharePoint 2013.
-> **NOTE**
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins".
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 When you build SharePoint Add-ins, you usually have to incorporate data from various sources.
 But for  [security reasons](http://msdn.microsoft.com/library/cc709423.aspx), there are blocking mechanisms that prevent communication with more than one domain at a time.
 These security mechanisms are implemented in most browsers, making difficult or impossible to accomplish client-side calls across domains.

 Figure 1 shows a blocked request across domains.
 **Figure 1.
 Blocked request across domains**